 What is Erasmus Plus?Erasmus Plus is the programme of EU that you can get funding for your project ideas in the field of youth work, school education, vocational Education and other more.
 For example as school staff we can get grants from E+ for training courses (Key Action 1) and Strategic School Partnerships (Key Action 2) You can find more detailed information in this link and steps to get a grant here.

-Funding deadlinesApplication deadlines for 2019, along with the latest version of the Programme Guide, have been published by the European Commission.
+Funding deadlinesApplication deadlines for 2020, along with the latest version of the Programme Guide, have been published by the European Commission.
 The European Commission publishes a Call for Proposals each year – this provides high-level details on programme eligibility, award criteria, budgets and application deadlines so that you can apply for funding for your projects.
+NEW PROGRAMME 2021-2027

 Before starting to write a project we recommend you read carefully the programme guide.
 Here you can find the guide for 2019.
 Analysis the needs of your school and find the proper project idea.
 Why you need a project?
 Here you can find the some of the most popular topics of Erasmus Plus K101 Projects.

 - Social İnclusion

 - Innovative methods in Education

 - Peer Bullying